Ming-Hao-Zhang/EMCC-Python/README.md

 ## Usage and Dependencies

-To execute this program, a Python environment (version 3.8 or higher) is required, along with the standard scientific computing stack: NumPy, SciPy, and Numba.
+To execute this program, a Python environment (version 3.6) is required, along with the standard scientific computing stack: NumPy, SciPy, and Numba.
 These dependencies can be installed via standard package managers.

 The program relies on an input configuration file named "EMCCM.IN", which must be present in the root directory.
 This file specifies the necessary physical parameters, including mass, charge, deformation parameters, and the energy range for the simulation.
 Upon execution of the main script ("EMCC_optimized.py"), the code initializes the potential shape, computes the barrier distribution function, and performs the cross-section calculations.

 ## Output Description

 The simulation generates several data files containing the calculation results.
 "CROSS.DAT" provides the calculated capture cross sections as a function of center-of-mass energy.
 "TRANS.DAT" contains the transmission coefficients.
-Additionally, a barrier renormalization file ("barrier_factor.txt") is generated or read to adjust the barrier height and width if necessary.
+Additionally, a barrier renormalization file ("barrier_factor.txt") is needed to adjust the barrier height and width if necessary.

 ## Copyright
 This software is provided for academic and non-profit research purposes only.
 Commercial use, reproduction, or distribution of this software without prior written permission is strictly prohibited.
 If you use this code in your research, please acknowledge the author and cite the relevant publications.